KXFN: History

 On January 6, 2017, KXFN returned to the air and launched a health and wellness talk format, branded as "1380 The Pulse".
 The health talk format lasted less than a year.
 On October 16, 2017, KXFN changed to conservative talk, branded as "The Answer".
 WSDZ, which had been carrying Salem's conservative talk line-up, simultaneously flipped to urban gospel.

 On November 14, 2019, the station was sold to Immaculate Heart Media, Inc., and adopted Relevant Radio's Spanish language programming.

-On February 6, 2023, the Lutheran Church – Missouri Synod purchased KXFN from Relevant Radio for $570,000 and changed programming to a simulcast of the daytime broadcast and nighttime live stream of KFUO, the synod's other radio station.
+On February 6, 2023, the Lutheran Church – Missouri Synod purchased KXFN from Relevant Radio for $570,000 and changed programming to sacred music.
+On April 2, 2026, the FCC granted a license to cover moving transmission of the station's daytime signal to the nighttime signal transmitter site.